-In the Home menu of the web interface are several pre-configured dashboards available which show a quick overview of the overall status of your monitoring configuration.
-YOu can create custom dashboards using the Maps function.
+In the Home menu of the web interface are several pre-configured dashboards available that show a quick overview of the overall status of your monitoring configuration.
+You can create custom dashboards using the Maps function.

 A device in PRTG represents a "real" physical device in the network.
 For an easily understandable tree structure, you usually create one PRTG device for each physical device you want to monitor (exceptions apply to some sensors that you can only create on the local probe device, and for sensor types that are not bound to a certain device, such as HTTP sensors, which are also usually created on the local probe).
 You can add one or more sensors on every device.

 The configuration of PRTG is represented in a hierarchical tree structure, the device tree, containing all objects.
 While building the tree, you can relate to your network's topology to make your monitoring setup easy to understand.

 Geo Maps show the different locations of your devices on a map, depending on the location data that you provide in the settings of groups or devices.
 The tiles on the maps that represent your devices also show the overall status of a location.
 This is useful for monitoring distributed networks.

 A group is an organizational unit in your PRTG tree structure that helps to arrange your devices.
 You can add devices or additional sub-groups to existing groups.
 This way you can model your physical network's topology within the PRTG configuration.